 flag(wav)

-Re-render the flagged chunks with the settings above.
+Re-render the flagged chunks, and re-generate them with a different seed rather than cutting the audio to length: a hard cut lands mid-word, while a fresh seed usually comes back clean and in the same voice.
+Only ever trim at a silent point.
 (One caveat the scan cannot see: subtle mispronunciations slip through, since they do not change the duration.
 Listen to a few samples too.)

 ffmpeg stitches the per-chapter audio into a chaptered M4B with a cover.
 Write an FFMETADATA file with [CHAPTER] blocks (start/end in milliseconds and a title), then: